 Within the framework of activities for training, the FICG has initiatives such as the DocuLab Guadalajara, an incentive to finalize documentary projects in postproduction, and the Talents Guadalajara, an "intensive encounter of advanced film development activities".
 The latter also has a component aimed at those who wish to train in film criticism.
 This is done in collaboration with the Berlinale Talents and the Goethe-Institut Mexico, supported by the Film School of San Antonio de los Baños EICTV and the FIPRESCI International Federation of Cinematographic Press.

 Gramado Film Festival (Brazil)

 This Brazilian festival has already forty-five years of experience.
 Held every year during the month of August in the Brazilian city of Gramado, since 2014 the Gramadotur, municipal autarky of Tourism and Culture of the city of Gramado has been responsible for it.
-Its story could, according to its website, be divided into three stages:
+Its story could, according to its website, be divided IGNORE INTO three stages: